Pipeline Builder

 Org rules: Any organization can create its own rules with scope: "org" (the default).
 These are private to that org — fully owned, editable, and deletable by the org.
 No other org can see or be affected by them.

 Published rules: Only the system org can create rules with scope: "published".
-These appear in the published catalog for sub-orgs to browse and subscribe to.
-Subscriptions start inactive — the sub-org explicitly activates the ones they want enforced.
-Subscribed rules can be exempted per-entity, giving orgs full control over their compliance posture.
+These appear in the published catalog for teams to browse and subscribe to.
+Subscriptions start inactive — the team explicitly activates the ones they want enforced.
+Subscribed rules can be exempted per-entity, giving teams full control over their compliance posture.

 Enforcement